 The recurring expenses like insurance, council rates, body corporate levies (strata fees) and extra costs for services such as hot water, internal gym, pool, etc can be provided by the vendor’s disclosure statements.
 For the running costs of the building and long-term funds (sinking fund, maintenance, etc) you have to check the body corporate meeting minutes, AGM protocols and building manager’s reports.

 It can become a quite costly experience whether the building has a current "building warrant of fitness", outstanding remedial work or not.
 This information inclusive the weather tightness history can be obtained from the City Council.

 Winners and losers

-Compensation loss in apartments is difficult as the capital growth might swing to negative and when trying to sell who is willing to purchase a distressed property?
+Compensating loss made with apartments is difficult as the capital growth may swing to negative and when trying to sell, who is willing to pay for a distressed property the market price?

 The winners in investing in apartments are those who buy at the right price well established apartments in inner cities where the demand is high and the supply on building ground is constrained.
 Understand the specific of apartments.
 Good luck.

 Property Investor’s Blog